A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Methodology

 where $\mathbf{R}$ is the true unknown covariance matrix of $\mathbf{Z}$, $\mathbf{A} = [\mathbf{a}(\theta_{2})] \in \mathbb{C}^{M \times 1}$ is the antenna array response of the SOI (since we are exclusively considering a receiver with one SOI), $\mathbf{S} \in \mathbb{C}^{1 \times S}$ is the row vector of signal amplitudes, $\mathbf{T} \in \mathbb{C}^{S \times L}$ is the matrix $[\mathbf{0} \quad \mathbf{I}_{S}]$, and $S = L - t_{0}$, where $t_{0}$ denotes the time sample at which $s_{2}$ becomes active in $\mathbf{Z}$.

 \item \textbf{DoA estimation:} In this case, the SOI is always present (i.e., $H_1$ holds), and the task reduces to estimating its DoA $\theta_2 \in \Theta$, where $\Theta$ is the set of candidate DoA angles.
-Unlike the detection case, the activation time of the SOI is fixed at $t_0$, while its DoA $\theta_2$ varies across instances of $\mathbf{Z}$.
-This transforms the task into a multi-class classification problem, where each class corresponds to a discrete candidate angle that we are interested in estimating given $\mathbf{Z}$ and that $H_{1}$ holds. \end{itemize}
+This transforms the task from a binary detection into a multi-class classification problem, where we are interested in estimating $\theta_2$ given $\mathbf{Z}$ and that $H_{1}$ holds. \end{itemize}